PierreLorenzi/HyperCardPreview/StackFormat.md

 This is a description of the format of HyperCard stacks.

-Although originally intended by Bill Atkinson, the HyperCard file format has never been officially published.
+The HyperCard file format has never been officially published, though originally intended by Bill Atkinson.
 The instructions in this file were retro-engineered by looking at various stacks and by comparing them.
 Several people have contributed to that work: Rebecca Bettencourt, Tyler Vano, Uli Kusterer.
 With special thanks to Michael Nichols and Bill Atkinson.

 This description covers nearly all the data of a stack.
 But it is not complete enough to update stacks and create new ones.